CIRDLES/tripoli-manual/setup/03-QuickStart.md

 You only need to go to Privacy and Security settings once to open this .jar file.
 Double-clicking on it in the future will just open Tripoli.
 However, when you download a new version of Tripoli with a new version number and filename, you'll need to repeat the process.
 Or, you can

+## PC:

+Double-clicking the Tripoli .jar file should work on a PC right away, as long as you've installed Java.
+However, if you have an old Java installation, Windows might try and fail to open Tripoli with your older version.
+To fix this problem, we've created a .bat file, downloadable from GitHub in 'Assets' right beside the .jar file.
+Download both, then double-click the .bat file to open Tripoli.

+## Linux:

+If you're running Linux, you might be interested in

 # Loading data files into Tripoli

 The easiest way to open a mass spectrometer data file in Tripoli is to drag and drop it into the Tripoli window.
-Other methods are detailed in [Loading Data](../using_Tripoli/05-LoadingData.md "Loading Data").
+Other methods are detailed in [Loading Data](../using_Tripoli/06-LoadingData.md "Loading Data").

 ## Find your data file